apigee-127/sway/docs/API.md

     * [.validate()](#module_Sway..SwaggerApi+validate) ⇒ <code>ValidationResults</code>

 <a name="new_module_Sway..SwaggerApi_new"></a>
-#### new SwaggerApi(definition, definitionRemotesResolved, definitionAllResolved, references, options)
+#### new SwaggerApi(definition, definitionRemotesResolved, definitionFullyResolved, references, options)
 The Swagger API object.

 **Note:** Do not use directly.